Ayodele-Akinpelumi/Disease-detection-in-plant/README.md

 Model Effectiveness: The CNN architecture, created with the Functional API, performs well in identifying plant diseases, with promising accuracy and precision scores.
 Recommendations for Improvement:
 Model Tuning: Experiment with deeper or transfer learning-based architectures for potentially higher accuracy.
-Data Augmentation: Adding more diverse augmentations could enhance generalization, especially for underrepresented classes.
-Cross-validation: Useful for further validating the model’s consistency, particularly with expanded datasets.

 MIT License